 During in-orbit operations, changes to the instrument performances may occur.
 In addition, the instrumental background varies with the Solar cycle: at Solar minimum, the Sun's magnetic field can propagate more easily into the inner Solar system, hence leading to an increase of the cosmic-ray induced instrumental background, while at Solar maximum a lower instrumental background is generally expected.
 These changes may influence the integration time required for the observations.
 The effects of any such changes on the instrumental performance are routinely monitored.
-If the expected changes in integration time or signal-to-noise ratio are significant, the observers will be notified, the TAC chair will be consulted, and the integration times modified by
+If the expected changes in integration time or signal-to-noise ratio are significant, the observers will be notified, the TAC chair will be consulted, and the integration times modified by ISOC.
+In principle, once an observation is approved, it will be carried out even if the required integration time increases, provided that it is still feasible.
+Moreover, the TAC can re-classify the observation type if this will make it more useful scientifically.

-INTEGRAL Doc.No: INTG-AO-00014
+INTEGRAL Doc.No: INTG-AO-00028

-6000 INTEGRAL Issue: Issue 1.0
+INTLORAL Issue: Issue 1.0

-6 62a Overview, Policies and Date: 5 March 2018
+669 a Overview, Policies and Date: 2 March 2020

 Procedures Page: 35 of 51